 In 2004 he was presented with the Goldsmiths award for the development of learning and teaching.

-My current administrative responsibilities within the Department of Computing range from Department Senior Tutor to Schools Liaison Officer.
+His current administrative responsibilities within the Department of Computing range from Department Senior Tutor to Schools Liaison Officer.

 James Ohene-Djan and Saduf Naqvi, An Adaptive WWW-based System to teach British Sign Language, in Proc. of the 5th IEEE International Conference on Advanced Learning Technologies ICALT 2005, pp. 575-579, Kaohsiung, Taiwan, July 2005.